rustsec/advisory-db/CONTRIBUTING.md

 **Q: Do I need to be owner of a crate to file an advisory?**

 A: No, anyone can file an advisory against any crate.
-The legitimacy of
+However, this should only be done after the mainainters have confirmed the legitimacy of the vulnerability.
-    vulnerabilities will be determined prior to merging.
-If a vulnerability turns out to be fake, it will be removed from the database.
+   If a vulnerability later turns out to be fake, it can be removed from the database.

 **Q: Can I file an advisory without creating a pull request?**